nncl/carango-app/readme.md

 # Carango App

-A Native Android app build with Fragments, TabLayout and other stuff, such as:
+A Native Android app built with Fragments, TabLayout and other stuff, such as:

 - Navigation Bar
 - Tabs menu, like Instagram